Volodymyr Vynnychenko

-Volodymyr Kyrylovych Vynnychenko (Володимир Кирилович Винниченко; – March 6, 1951) was a Ukrainian statesman, political activist, writer, playwright and artist who served as the first prime minister of the Ukrainian People's Republic.
-Prior to his entry onto the stage of Ukrainian politics, he was a long-time political activist, who lived abroad in Western Europe from 1906 to 1914 escaping persecutuion by Russian authorities.
+Volodymyr Kyrylovych Vynnychenko (Володимир Кирилович Винниченко, /uk/; – March 6, 1951) was a Ukrainian statesman, political activist, writer, playwright and artist who served as the first prime minister of the Ukrainian People's Republic.
+Prior to his entry onto the stage of Ukrainian politics, he was a long-time political activist, who lived abroad in Western Europe from 1906 to 1914 escaping persecution by Russian authorities.

 Vynnychenko's works reflect his immersion in the Ukrainian revolutionary milieu, as well as his life both among impoverished working-class people, and among émigrés living in Western Europe.
 He is recognized as a leading Ukrainian modernist writer of the pre-revolutionary era, and an author of short stories, novels, and plays.
 In Soviet Ukraine between the 1930s and mid-1980s Vynnychenko's works, like those of many other Ukrainian writers, were forbidden.

 Biography

 Early life

 Volodymyr Vynnychenko was born in a village, Vesely Kut (today – Hryhorivka, Novoukrainka Raion), in the Kherson Governorate of the Russian Empire, in a family of peasants.
 His father Kyrylo Vasyliovych Vynnychenko earlier in his life was a serf who moved from a village to the city of Yelisavetgrad, where he married a widow, Yevdokia Pavlenko (nee: Linnyk).
 From her previous marriage Yevdokia had three children: Andriy, Maria, and Vasyl; Volodymyr was her only child from the marriage with Kyrylo.
 Upon his graduation from a local public school, the Vynnychenko family managed to enroll Volodymyr at the Yelyzavetgrad Male Gymnasium (today its building belongs to the State Emergency Service of Ukraine).
 In later grades of the gymnasium he took part in a revolutionary organization and wrote a revolutionary poem for which he was incarcerated for a week and excluded from school.
 That did not stop him from continuing his studies as he was getting prepared for his test to obtain the high school diploma (Matura).
 He successfully took the test in the Zlatopil gymnasium from which obtained his attestation of maturity.